Random matrices in service of ML footprint: ternary random features with no performance loss

 with ${\bf w}^{ter} \in \mathbb{R}^p$ having i.i.d.\@ entries taking value $w_i^{ter} = 0$ (with probability $\epsilon$) and value

 each with probability $1/2-\epsilon/2$, where $\epsilon \in [0,1)$ represents the \emph{level of sparsity} of ${\bf w}$, and

-for some thresholds $s_{-}<s_{+}$, which can be chosen to match the generalized Gaussian moments $\mathbb{E}[\sigma'(z)], \mathbb{E}[\sigma''(z)]$ of \emph{any} $\sigma$ function (e.g., ReLU, $\cos,$ $\sin$) widely used in random features or neural network contexts.
-The proposed Ternary Random Features (TRFs, with limiting kernel $\kappa^{ter}$ that asymptotically matches \emph{any} random features kernel) has the computational advantage of being sparse and not requiring multiplications but only additions, as well as the storage advantage of being only composed of a finite set of words, e.g., $\{-1, 0, 1\}$ for $\epsilon = 0$.
+for some thresholds $s_{-}<s_{+}$ chosen to match the generalized Gaussian moments $\mathbb{E}[\sigma'(z)], \mathbb{E}[\sigma''(z)]$ of \emph{any} $\sigma$ function (e.g., ReLU, $\cos,$ $\sin$) widely used in random features or neural network contexts.
+The proposed Ternary Random Features (TRFs, with limiting kernel matrices defined in (\ref{eq:def_kernel_ter}) asymptotically ``matching'' \emph{any} random features kernel matrices in a spectral sense) have the computational advantage of being sparse and not requiring multiplications but only additions, as well as the storage advantage of being composed of only a finite set of words, e.g., $\{-1, 0, 1\}$ for $\epsilon = 0$.

-Given the urgent need for environmentally-friendly but still efficient neural networks such as binary neural networks~\citep{hubara2016binarized, lin2015neural, zhu2016trained, qin2020binary, hubara2016binarized}, pruned neural networks~\citep{liu2015sparse, han2015deep, han2015learning}, weights-quantized neural networks~\citep{gupta2015deep, gong2014compressing}, we hope that our analysis will open a new door to a \emph{random matrix-improved} analysis framework of computationally efficient methods for machine learning and neural network models more generally.
+Given the urgent need for environmentally-friendly, but still efficient, neural networks such as binary neural networks~\citep{hubara2016binarized, lin2015neural, zhu2016trained, qin2020binary, hubara2016binarized}, pruned neural networks~\citep{liu2015sparse, han2015deep, han2015learning}, weights-quantized neural networks~\citep{gupta2015deep, gong2014compressing}, we hope that our analysis will open a new door to a \emph{random matrix-improved} framework of computationally efficient methods for machine learning and neural network models more generally.